 This method is another excellent way to save up your battery life.
-There are so many power hungry apps and processed in Windows.
-Thus, stopping them or disabling the apps that you don’t need will enhance the battery life.
+There are so many power-hungry apps and processed in Windows.
+Thus, stopping them or disabling the apps that you don’t need will enhance battery life.

 Some apps run in the background draining the life out of your batteries.
 So, just go to Task Manager and disable them from there.
 Though it’s an old trick, it will most certainly work.